AllanBartoo/Advice-generator-app/README.md

 - Basic js

 ### What I learned
-- How to fetch from an API and display
+- How to fetch from an API and display data
 - Repsonsive development

 ### Continued development